anubhavsharmawork/fintech/README.md

 ﻿# FinTech Application – Microservices Platform

+> [!WARNING]
+> **This is a portfolio project and not a real financial application.** Do not use real personal or financial information.
+All data is for demonstration purposes only.

 Monorepo for a .NET microservices fintech platform deployed to Salesforce Heroku using Docker.

 Includes: